nf-core/website/markdown/events/2021/bytesize-9-json-schema.md

 [7:09](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=429) If you now want to quickly put the newly created parameter in, just hit that box or use drag and drop.

-When you’re done, you hit finished.
+When you’re done, you hit finish.

 [7:19](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=439) Everything is done here, and on the command line you will see that it stops and wrote the parameters to the new file.